How are people dealing with this situation?

 This can be answered through Market Research which can understand what people are thinking or doing to deal with this exact situation;

-Is it effecting their mental being?
+Is it affecting their mental being?

 How is it impacting the supply chain for retailers and consumers?